NLPatVCU/RelEx/relex/guide/NN_guide.md

 # Neural network models

 We used 2 simple Neural Network models here.
 Models differ based on the shape of the tensor that is fed into the models.
-1. Data padded to the same length, and turned into an integer tensor of shape (samples, word_indices).
+1. Data is padded to the same length, and turned into an integer tensor of shape (samples, word_indices).
-2. Data one-hot-encoded and turned into vectors of 0s and 1s.
+2. Data is one-hot-encoded and turned into vectors of 0s and 1s.

 Following parameters and flags can be set / tuned.
 Default values are mentioned.
 ### Flags:
 - embedding - whether to use the pre-trained word embedding weights (default-False)
-- Cross_validation - perform cross validation (default-False)
+- cross_validation - perform cross validation (default-False)

 ### Parameters:
 - epochs - number of times the data is fed into the model (default-20)